ansys/pyansys-sound/doc/source/contribute.rst

 Build documentation
 -------------------

+.. vale off
+.. locally deactivating vale because "dev" in the note below triggers an error in doc style check.

 .. note::
     To view the current development documentation, go to `PyAnsys Sound Documentation <https://sound.docs.pyansys.com>`_.
 By default, the displayed documentation is that of the latest stable release.
-To switch to the current development version, select "*dev*" from the dropdown menu in the upper right corner of the documentation page.
+To switch to the current development version, select *dev* from the dropdown menu in the upper right corner of the documentation page.

+.. vale on

 .. note::
     Building the documentation requires access to a DPF Server with the DPF Sound plugin.
 See